securityinshadows/modabir/README.md

 Before running the project, you'll need to configure some environment variables.
 These are stored in a .env file that should never be committed to GitHub.
 Instead, an example .env file is provided to help you set up your own .env file.
 .env.example:

 You will find a file named .env.example in the root of the project.
 This file contains placeholder values for required environment variables.
-Do not use this exact file for your own configuration, but instead, create your own .env file based on it.
+Do not use this exact file for your own configuration, but instead, create your own .env file based on it and name it .env.config .

 Example .env.example:
 ```